joesphan/Fullmotion-Racing-Sim/README.md

   * Easy calculations, all based on triangulation
 * Better
   * Using the actuator layout, I think I can implment a pneumatic air system.
-As long as my HFT compressor can keep up with air demands, this shouldn't be an issue. https://www.simcraft.com/apex-pro-6dof-racing-simulator-chassis-motion-system-yaw-pitch-roll-sway-surge-heave-independent-full-motion-driver-development-full-service/
+As long as my HFT compressor can keep up with air demands, this shouldn't be an issue.
+* Cost cuts
+  * No point in yaw for driving, sway and surge can be simulated.
+This leaves me with only needing 3 actuators

+https://www.simcraft.com/apex-pro-6dof-racing-simulator-chassis-motion-system-yaw-pitch-roll-sway-surge-heave-independent-full-motion-driver-development-full-service/
 * ultimate goal
 ## Ideas